KenKundert/inform/doc/user.rst

     myprog error: rate: must not be negative.

-You can also specify a list of templates that are tried in order, the first for which all arguments are specified is used:
+You can also specify a list of templates that are tried in order, the first for which all arguments are available is used:

 .. code-block:: python